Significand: Example

 This same value can also be represented in scientific notation with the significand 1.2345 as a fractional coefficient, and +2 as the exponent (and 10 as the base):

 123.45 = 1.2345 × 10^{+2}.

-Schmid, however, called this representation with a significand ranging between 1.0 and 10 a modified normalized form.
+Computer scientist Hermann Schmid, however, called this representation with a significand ranging between 1.0 and 10 a modified normalized form.

 For base 2, this 1.xxxx form is also called a normalized significand.